redis/redis-doc/topics/streams-intro.md

    6) (integer) 83841983
 ```

-In case you do not remember the syntax of the command, just ask for help to the command itself:
+In case you do not remember the syntax of the command, just ask the command itself for help:

 ```
 > XINFO HELP